toolness/p5.js-docker/README.md

 Whenever you edit any files in the p5.js source code, any related reference documentation and libraries will be rebuilt and made visible on the website.

+## Limitations and Common Issues

+Because all the build scripts are running in a Docker container and that container is running as the root user, files created in the Docker container will be owned by root, not as your current user.
+This can make things a bit confusing sometimes.

 <!-- Links -->